 “I am overwhelmed by the Pope's choice.
 Who am I to be his dame?
 I only thank God for such a great honour bestowed on me for I don't consider myself deserving...”

 This statement sums up Dame Mukasa-Kikonyogo’s philosophy of service, a deep sense of commitment to do right, but without seeking fame or feeling deserving of praise.
 She remained in her home, close to her community.
-Her sense of fairness was tempered with her concern for the wellbeing of others.
+Her sense of fairness was tempered with her concern for the well-being of others.
 As attorney Karoli Ssemogerere aptly puts it, Mukasa- Kikonyogo was able to combine the role of judge, feminist, and leader while remaining true to her Catholic faith even in public life.

 Unsurprisingly, not a shred of evidence of her alleged incompetence has been brought to light.
 If anything, Mukasa-Kikonyogo was vindicated of such allegations by fellow judges at a meeting chaired by then Chief Justice Sam Wambuzi.
 The following year, she went on to be elected as Africa’s first President of the International Association of Women Judges, an election which is a resounding endorsement of Justice Kikonyogo’s competence and capability as a judge at both the national and international level.

-As a feminist, Kikonyogo fought for fairness and gender equality, a legacy that lives on in the organisations she co-founded like the Uganda Association of Women Lawyers (FIDA) formed in 1974, and the National Association of Women Judges- Uganda (NAWJU) established in 1994.
-With a level-headedness that was truly exemplary, she successfully combined being a wife and mother with her demanding political and leadership roles.
+As a feminist, Kikonyogo fought for fairness and gender equality, a legacy that lives on in the organizations she co-founded like the Uganda Association of Women Lawyers (FIDA) formed in 1974, and the National Association of Women Judges- Uganda (NAWJU) established in 1994.
+With level-headedness that was truly exemplary, she successfully combined being a wife and mother with her demanding political and leadership roles.
 Although her career highlights the gendered hurdles that women judges face reaching top political and administrative positions, it also shows that if a woman is competent at their work and level-headed, these hurdles are not insurmountable.
-Significantly, at time of writing in September 2020, there has not yet been another long serving female Deputy Chief Justice appointed in Uganda.
+Significantly, at the time of writing in September 2020, there has not yet been another long-serving female Deputy Chief Justice appointed in Uganda.
 And, as Dawuni predicts, women will have to fight harder to break the ‘concrete’ ceiling before a woman is appointed to be Chief Justice in Uganda.